Drekahshi/CHAT-/docs/WHITEPAER.md

 - **Green**: Uses Proof-of-Stake (6M times more efficient than Bitcoin)
 - **Immutable Timestamping**: Proof of creation time is consensus-locked
 - **Low Cost**: $0.001 per transaction (pennies for 1,000 assets)
-- **Role**: Not for trading, only for asset creation proof & conservation fund
+- **Role**: Not for trading, only for asset creation proof & conservation effort verification .
 - **Benefit**: Aligns values (sustainability) with mission (preservation)

 **Ethereum (Primary Marketplace)**